sweeneyapps/nofacebook/README.md

 ## How to use?

-- Smiley icon will be loaded w/ "OFF" text
+- Smiley icon will be loaded w/ "ON" text
-- You just click on Smiley Icon to turn it "ON"
+- You just click on Smiley Icon to turn it "OFF"
 - Then you are all set.
-No more Facebook for you!
+No more Facebook distraction for you!
 - If you want to return to Facebook, just click the Smiley Icon to turn it "OFF"
 - Good luck!